Last Updated on July 21, 2020

 “Warning: After searching the USPTO database, even if you think the results are “o.k.,” do not assume that your mark can be registered.
 After you file an application, the USPTO will perform its own search and other review, and might refuse to register your mark.”

-The main reason for this warning is that even though the name you entered may show up as available in the USPTO database, a trademark examiner will evaluate whether their is already a similar name being used and the trademark registration could create a “likelihood of confusion” in the marketplace.
+The main reason for this warning is that even though the name you entered may show up as available in the USPTO database, a trademark examiner will evaluate whether there is already a similar name being used and the trademark registration could create a “likelihood of confusion” in the marketplace.
 This means you may not get a trademark even though an exact match isn’t yet registered.

 Besides the trademark search, you may also want to do an online search to see if there is someone else that may be using a name similar to yours.
 There is a certain amount of protection called a “common law trademark” that we will talk about later that could create challenges down the road.